petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/adding-blog-entries.md

 {bdg-link-primary}`[Beta Feature](../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 !!! important
-    This feature is currently behind a beta feature flag (LPD-11147).
+    Currently, this feature is behind a beta feature flag (LPD-11147).
 Read [Beta Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags) for more information.

 1. Expand the Friendly URL section and select *Use a Customized URL*.

+   !!! note
+       If you select *Use the Default URL* and there's a pre-existing entry with the same title, a numerical suffix is appended to the URL upon publication to ensure its uniqueness.

+       For instance, if the URL is `exploring-the-enigmatic-world-of-axolotls` and it's already in use, the new entry's URL will be adjusted automatically to `exploring-the-enigmatic-world-of-axolotls-1` when published.

    Read [Configuring Friendly URL Separators](../../site-building/site-settings/managing-site-urls/configuring-friendly-url-separators.md) to learn how to further configure the URL.